 National Aeronautics & Space Administration EPSCoR Program

-OBJECTIVE: Continue to support funding for NASA EPSCoR in the FY2017 Commerce, Justice, Science Appropriations Bill and support the reauthorization of the program in the NASA Authorization bill.
+OBJECTIVE: Support funding for NASA EPSCoR in the FY2018 Commerce, Justice, Science Appropriations Bill and oppose the elimination of programs within the NASA Education Office

 - NASA EPSCoR is a program designed to allow more states to participate in space and aeronautics research.
 Despite the fact that taxpayers from all 50 states and territories should benefit from a share of Federal R&D funding, outlays from Washington tend to be concentrated in a few states.
 Half of the states plus two territories receive less than 10 percent of all Federal R&D funding.
 EPSCoR addresses this imbalance and fosters high-tech growth in all states and territories.